 Commencement Day is June 4, 2021

 On February 4, President Reif announced the plans for Commencement and Reunions in 2021: all celebrations will take place online (see the full text of the announcement).
-Please note, MIT is committed to creating a special celebration for the classes of 2020 and 2021 in person, in the future, once it is safe to do so.
+Please note, MIT is committed to creating a special on-campus celebration for the classes of 2020 and 2021 in May 2022.

 MIT is delighted to announce Bryan Stevenson, founder and executive director of the Equal Justice Initiative, as the guest speaker for the Commencement 2021 online celebration program.
 Stevenson, Aronson Family Professor of Criminal Justice at the New York University School of Law, is a public interest lawyer and social justice activist who is also the author of the best-selling memoir, Just Mercy and the visionary creator of the National Memorial for Peace and Justice, which commemorates the Black victims of lynching in the United States.
 Read more in The Tech and in MIT News.